VT-201 Vacuum Systems, Materials, and Operation

 5. Materials in Vacuum

-Materials used in vacuum are carefully chosen for their compatibility with the environment and process.
-This section reviews properties of materials and how they are selected for use in chambers, valves, seals, and feed-through components.
+Materials used in vacuum are carefully chosen for their compatibility with environment and process.
+This section reviews properties and selection of materials used in chambers, valves, seals, and feedthroughs.

 - Metals, glasses and ceramics